mobify/workshop--analytics-transactions/README.md

-#Step 3: Add Google Analytics
+#Step 3: Parse Data From the DOM

 ## How to Get Data for Transaction Analytics
 Below is a list of techniques in the order of usage preference.